Last updated 11/2/22

 As their first reaction to unfavorable feedback, the vast majority of people become defensive and resist accepting it.
 They immediately want to say, “No, that’s not true,” and explain why.
 It is important to resist doing that.
 You will gain the greatest benefit if you can receive the information as if you were an impartial observer, without immediately reacting.

 Once you understand the advice, make sure to express appreciation for the person’s time, effort, and willingness to help.
 Often, this is the only reward your helper will get.

 Especially if the feedback was negative, ask for a follow-up meeting.
 You don’t need to set the date then, but do ask if you can make contact in a few days or a week, once you’ve had time to think about the advice offered.
-This keeps the door open for future communication and shows that you are taking this individual’s concerns seriously.
+This keeps the door open for future communication and shows that you are taking the person's concerns seriously.

 Process the Information

 Your most important step is to take the time to think about what has been said and evaluate it critically in light of what the other person knows, what you know, and what you are attempting to accomplish.
-You need to process the information to see whether you agree with it.
+You need to process the information to see whether you agree with it and to take action if you do agree.
 There are several things you will want to consider during your evaluation.